 The designer will take the information provided by the surveyor and begin to design the new flats.
-They will divide the space up to suit the type of flat they are designing (one bed or two bed etc, social, open market or even luxury) and using the approved documents they will start to produce detailed designs.
-The designer will take into consideration whether the building is listed or is in a conservation area and apply this to the new designs.
+They will produce new plans for the flats and a specification and maybe a bill of quantities.
+They will divide the space up to suit the type of flat they are designing and using the approved documents they will start to produce detailed designs.
+The designer will take into consideration whether the building is listed or in a conservation area and apply this to the new designs.